 What to stop doing

-Three habits sabotage the last month, and naming them helps you avoid them.
+Three habits sabotage the last month, and all three feel productive while you are doing them.

 Your next step